Thinking beyond borders

 Non-residents are taxed only on Greek-sourced income.

 The determination of residency status in Greece is based primarily on the center of vital interests as well as on a “number of days rule”.
-Specifically if an individual maintains their permanent or main residence or habitual residence or center of vital interests, namely their personal, financial and social relations in Greece, then the residence of the respective individual for tax purposes is Greece.
-An individual who is present in Greece for a period exceeding 183 days, inclusive of any short term period of residence abroad, is considered a Greek tax resident as of the first day of their arrival in Greece.
+Specifically if an individual maintains their permanent or main residence or habitual abode or center of vital interests, namely their personal and financial relations in Greece, then the residence of the respective individual for tax purposes is Greece.
+An individual who is present in Greece for a period exceeding 183 days, cumulatively during any 12-month period is considered to be a Greek tax resident as of their first day of arrival in Greece.
 However, respective provision is not applicable in case of individuals who are present in Greece only for tourism, medical, medicinal or equivalent personal purposes on condition that their presence does not exceed the 365 days threshold including their short stay abroad.

 The rules governing the individual’s income taxation will be determined by reference to the individual’s tax residency status (i.e. Greek tax resident or non-Greek tax resident).

 The taxability of employment income of non-Greek residents is determined by reference to the applicable double tax treaty for the avoidance of double taxation (if any).

 On the assumption that the individual is registered as a non-Greek tax resident and in case of future tax audit, the Greek tax authorities might require tax residency certificates for the individual in order to evidence/support that the individual is tax resident (and therefore subject to tax on the individual’s worldwide income) in another jurisdiction/state.
 An individual who is not in a position to provide the requisite documents will automatically be classified as a Greek tax resident by the tax authorities, who will seek to assess tax on the individual’s worldwide income plus penalties (if applicable) for inaccurate filings (when due).